adigun91/Task-Planner/README.md

 2. Click on CoPilot
 3. CLick on Explore Agents
 4. Search for Task Planner
-5. Select it and start using
+5. Select it and click on Add
+6. Start using

 #**Sample prompts to use**
 1. break this project down into tasks: a web portal for incident logging